N0tA1dan/N0tA1dan/README.md

 I can code in multiple languages such as Java, Python, Html, Css, ect...

-I usually code random stuff
+I usually spend my time coding, doing ctfs, going outside, and hacking into stuff.